Eviction after a section 8 notice

-You can only ask the court to stop the eviction at this stage if the order was made on a discretionary ground.
+You can only ask the court to stop the eviction at this stage if the eviction order was made on grounds 9 to17.

 You can't ask the court to stop the eviction at this stage if your landlord got an outright order on ground 8, even if you clear the arrears.